Kailia Posey

-Kailia Lexis Posey (April 19, 2006 – May 2, 2022) was an American beauty pageant contestant and reality television personality best known for her appearance on the TLC show Toddlers and Tiaras.
+Kailia Lexis Posey (April 19, 2006 – May 2, 2022) was an American beauty pageant contestant and reality television personality best known for her appearance on the TLC show Toddlers & Tiaras.

 Career

 Posey competed in child beauty pageants from the age of three until her death at 16.
 She was five years old when she appeared on the fourth season of Toddlers & Tiaras, during which she additionally became the subject of the "Grinning Girl" internet meme.
-Posey won the title of Miss Lynden Teen in 2021.
+Posey won the title of Miss Lynden, Washington Teen in 2021 and Miss Springfield, Missouri Teen in 2022.

 Death

-On May 2, 2022, Posey was found dead at a park in Blaine, Washington.
-Her death was ruled a suicide by hanging.
+On May 2, 2022, Posey was found dead at Birch Bay State Park in Blaine, Washington.
+Her death was ruled a suicide by asphyxia from ligature hanging.